netsoftacademy/50DaysofDevOPs/2024/day43/README.md

-## Day 43 Kubernetes (Part -2)
+## Day 43 Docker (Part -2)

- - How to Create & Configuration of YAML files
-  - Explain the Kubernetes Imporant Resources
+  - Explain the Docker Services in Linux
+  - Hands on Docker Basic to Advanced Commands
-  - Explain the kubernetes Deployment Process
+  - Explain the Docker Engine, interacting with Containers
+  - Hands how to create the Docker file
-  - How to create the Services in Kubernetes
+  - Hands how to create the Docker-compose file with services

-  - Today Sessions Notes, Important Cheat sheets, YAML File Syntax
+  - Today Sessions Notes, Important Cheat sheets
   - Link
-  - Kubernetes Interview Questions
+  - Docker Interview Questions
   - Link

-  - Student work: Write an Article & post it on LinkedIn of above topic
+  - Student work: Write an Article & post it on LinkedIn of Docker file, Docker-Compose

  [← Previous Day](../day42/README.md) | [Next Day →](../day44/README.md)